MoBaioumy/Project-NAS/Process.md

 - [x] **Draft the design document**

-- [x] **Look for efficient prototyping tools** :I looked at [Google Prototyping Video's](https://www.youtube.com/watch?v=JMjozqJS44M&t=1s).
+- [x] **Look for efficient prototyping tools**: I looked at [Google Prototyping Video's](https://www.youtube.com/watch?v=JMjozqJS44M&t=1s).
 Also, I found several tools to make prototypes easily (as see in second video) such as [Proto.io](https://proto.io/) and [Adobe XD](https://www.adobe.com/products/xd/ui-design-kits.html).
 I went for the second because it has UI kits such as [Material Design](https://material.io/) and can partially be converted in Android studio

-- [x] **Make a first prototype**

-      ​

-      A very quick prototype has been made and a [video](https://www.youtube.com/watch?v=p5YkaQjKWw0&feature=youtu.be) demonstrating the idea
+- [x] **Make a first prototype**: A very quick prototype has been made and a [video](https://www.youtube.com/watch?v=p5YkaQjKWw0&feature=youtu.be) demonstrating the idea

 - [x] **Get feedback on prototype**
       6 people gave feedback on my prototype.
 Main critical points were: it doesn't look good, the sidebar, it's cluttered and there are too many unnecessary option.